futrime/lip/docs/tooth_json_file_reference.md

 The key of each field is the tooth repository path of the dependency.
 The value is the version matching rule of the dependency.

-Lip provides some version matching rules:
+lip provides some version matching rules:

 - **1.2.0** Must match 1.2.0 exactly
 - **>1.2.0** Must be greater than 1.2.0 but keeping the major version, e.g. 1.3.0, 1.4.0, etc., but not 2.0.0